A morning with the Johanna Quandt Professors

 2017 – 2023

 Charité – Universitätsmedizin Berlin

-BIH Johanna Quandt Professor, Department of Neurology with Experimental Neurology, Charité – Universitätsmedizin Berlin
+BIH Johanna Quandt Professor, Division of Hematology, Oncology and Tumor Immunology, Charité – Universitätsmedizin Berlin

 Scholl: In my research group, we work mainly on benign tumors – so we hardly work on cancer.
 But in this area too, there are some extremely interesting starting points – for example, with aldosterone-producing adenomas, which are benign tumors that form the blood pressure hormone aldosterone.
 In the USA, some colleagues and I were already able to show that about 40 per cent of these adenomas carry mutations in one specific gene.
 At the moment, we’re trying to develop substances to specifically inhibit the channels that are changed as a result.

 Does this bridge-building process between basic research and the clinic also take place in everyday practice?

 Scholl: Exome sequencing – that is, the sequencing of all protein segments of the human genome – has been possible for about ten years now.
 Nowadays, it’s already well established in everyday clinical practice.
 In the case of newborns with an unidentified, possibly genetic disease, it is perhaps already even one of the first steps towards diagnosis.
 Not too long ago, in order to analyze the data, I had to put a colleague in the lab and have the scripts written out by hand.
 Today, we have a Core Unit for Bioinformatics at the Berlin Institute of Health.
 I think that in ten years such procedures will be fully established in daily clinical practice.
 Digital medicine is becoming ever more important, particularly in areas like pediatrics or oncology.